 Courses receiving grades of A through F as well as WF or WP (withdrawn with failure/pass - after 5th week) are counted as courses attempted for both GPA and Pace and count toward the maximum time frame.
 Courses withdrawn between weeks 3 and 5 are counted as courses attempted for Pace only and count toward the maximum time frame; courses withdrawn prior to week 3 (weeks 0 - 2) were withdrawn during the add/drop period, and thus do not count as courses attempted for either GPA or Pace or count toward the maximum time frame.
+The maximum time frame for completion is 6 years.

-Courses with grades of "WF" and "F" also count in the GPA evaluated.
-Transfer credits (accepted for the student's academic program or degree) are counted when measuring the maximum time frame to complete the degree or certificate program and establishing benchmark points for the qualitative standard.
+Courses with grades of "WF", "WP" and "F" also count in the GPA evaluated.
+Transfer credits (accepted for the student's academic program or degree) are counted when measuring the maximum time frame to complete the degree and establishing benchmark points for the qualitative standard.